rei/rei-cedar-docs/docs/patterns/notifications/README.md

 Notifications are unexpected, asynchronous events providing user feedback to changes on specific elements or page sections.
 Notifications should be designed to attract rather than capture a user’s attention, they add context to elements that exist on a page and should not employee design that blocks a pages content.
 As messages, notifications offer important responses to changes in content that will help users understand additional options available or actions needing to take place.
-These messages, though important, should not interrupt a user and focus should not be moved to them automatically.
+These messages, though important, should not interrupt a user nor should focus be moved to them automatically.

-## Guidelines

 A Notification has specific behaviors and content objectives which make it unique from other types of messaging.

 Use the following list to validate that your message is a notification.

-### Behavior
+## Behavior

 the following should be true:

 - The page state has changed after page load
 - The message is not available until triggered by a user action
-### Purpose
+## Purpose

 At least one of the following should be true: